 Children with autism are even more likely to reject medication

 Approximately 40% of children who have been diagnosed with autism spectrum disorder also have anxiety disorders.
 These anxiety disorders can result in medication refusal.
-Introducing medication also represents a change in routine—something that is often quite difficult and stressful for these youth.
+Introducing medication also represents a change in routine—something that is often quite difficult and stressful for these youths.

 The high sensitivity to taste and smell that is common in all children is often even stronger in those with autism.
-Plus, because autistic individuals experience the world differently than others, a taste or smell that is pleasant to you may be extremely unpleasant to them.
+Plus, because autistic individuals experience the world differently than others, a taste, or smell that is pleasant to you may be extremely unpleasant to them.

 Encapsulation can mask undesirable tastes and odors

-For pediatric formulations meant for all but the youngest children, encapsulation can help reduce problems with taste, smell and irritation.
+For pediatric formulations meant for all but the youngest children, encapsulation can help reduce problems with taste, smell, and irritation.

 However, many children find pill swallowing difficult—this challenge can be amplified for children with autism.
 Pill swallowing is a complex process requiring coordinated movements, and children with autism often have motor and movement difficulties in general.

-Luckily there are proven methodologies that can be used to teach pill swallowing to most children over the age of about seven as well as to many children who have autism.
+Luckily, there are proven methodologies that can be used to teach pill swallowing to most children over the age of about seven as well as to many children who have autism.
 While the details of these methodologies are beyond the scope of this article, they involve gradual introduction, breaking the process into small steps, positive reinforcement and modeling.